 MS: Not all of the exhibitions had a broad, engaged approach to the wider community of Plymouth.
 Antonio Vega Macotela and Eduardo Thomas produced a quiet film featuring two residents of Plymouth who appeared as extras in Tim Burton’s 2010 Alice in Wonderland.
 And, Claire Fontaine’s show recycled recent global political quotes.
 In contrast, Peter Liversidge and Ciara Phillips actively invited the public to create slogans within the making of works.
 So, in many ways, I felt that More Than a Pony Show sat between these exhibitions in terms of how it attempted to engage with people and politics.

-Figure 13:
+Figure 13: More Than a Pony Show.
+Installation at Plymouth College of Art, Plymouth, September 2017.
+Photograph by Jamie Woodley.

 RB: Do you think punk scenes embody a sense of ‘community’ that is distinct from, or perhaps in reflection of, the wider local community?
 I’m rather curious about this, since many ‘punk’ participants have grown up and become embedded within their wider community, often as active citizens.
 Sometimes that feels like a bit of a paradox.